Oaks Senior Living FAQs

 LIVING ON YOUR OWN VS. LIVING AT AN OAKS SENIOR LIVING COMMUNITY

 For most people beginning the transition into senior living, the cost is a primary consideration when deciding on a community.
 Surprisingly, seniors may be spending more money living alone for living expenses than what it costs to live in a community.
-This cost comparison worksheet will help you weigh out the cost of each living situation and what is right for your situation.
+This cost comparison worksheet will help you weigh out the cost of each living situation and what is right for your family.

 Type in your current expenses to begin.